JetBrains/runAs/README.md

 To use (1), the caller **needs _SE_ASSIGNPRIMARYTOKEN_NAME_** privilege to replace a filtered (by Windows core) security access token with a primary (not filtered) security access token with the full set of privileges ( the "High" integrity leve).
 Also the caller **needs the _SE_TCB_NAME_** privilege to act as a part of the operating system.
 See this [page](https://msdn.microsoft.com/ru-ru/library/windows/desktop/ms682429(v=vs.85).aspx).
 The _runAs_ tool uses it when working under a Windows service.

 To use (2), the caller **needs a logon SID**.
-See [this](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx). _CreateProcessWithLogonW_ cannot be called from a process that is running under the _"LocalSystem"_ account, because the function uses the logon SID in the caller token, and the token for the _"LocalSystem"_ account does not contain this SID.
+See [this page](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx). _CreateProcessWithLogonW_ cannot be called from a process that is running under the _"LocalSystem"_ account, because the function uses the logon SID in the caller token, and the token for the _"LocalSystem"_ account does not contain this SID.
 The _runAs_ tool uses this approach when working in the user session.

 ![Flowchart](https://github.com/JetBrains/runAs/blob/master/docs/runAs.jpg)